mhatim99/veglib/CONTRIBUTING.md

 - Academic publications where appropriate
 - Conference presentations

-## 📜 Code of Conduct
+## Code of Conduct

 Please be respectful and constructive in all interactions.
-We aim to create a welcoming environment for all contributors, regardless of background or experience level.
+I aim to create a welcoming environment for all contributors, regardless of background or experience level.

 ---

-Thank you for contributing to VegLib and advancing ecological data analysis tools! 🌱
+Thank you for contributing to VegLib and advancing ecological data analysis tools!